yeasy/learning_pickleball/02_fitness_en.md

 Sufficient warm-up and reasonable relaxation are the keys to avoid sports injuries and maintain long-term healthy sports.
 At the same time, sufficient physical fitness is also a prerequisite for high-level competition.

-Therefore, both amateurs and professional athletes should pay attention to the importance of warm-up, cool-down and physical training.
+Therefore, both amateurs and professional athletes should pay attention to the importance of warm-up (before playing), relax (after playing) and regular physical training.

 ## Warm Up